 Replication

-Eight of the measures are replications, taken from the original study with a translation to laypersons aiming to demonstrate the generalizability of the underlying phenomenon in a sample of laypersons.
+Eight of the measures in the seven problems are replication dependent variables, taken from the original study with a translation to laypersons aiming to demonstrate the generalizability of the underlying phenomenon in a sample of laypersons.
 We will therefore compare our findings to that reported in the target’s (for those that reported sufficient details).

 The replication tests will be conducted on the control condition.
-We decided to set the alpha to .01, as .05 is a common threshold used in replications to evaluate a signal in support of the target’s findings, and there are seven problems, with one main replication dependent variable each, therefore slightly higher than the conservative Bonferroni .05/7 suggestion and a round clear alpha target.
+We decided to set the alpha to .01, as .05 is a common threshold used in replications to evaluate a signal in support of the target’s findings, and there are seven problems, with one main replication dependent variable each, therefore slightly higher than the conservative Bonferroni .05/8 suggestion and a round clear alpha target.